Recents in Beach

 1. Create and Stick to a Budget

 A budget is the foundation of every financial plan.
-It gives you a clear picture of your income and expenses and helps you control your spending.
+It gives a transparent picture of your income and expenses, helping you track and control your spending more effectively.

 Why it matters: